Indian authorities raid BBC offices after broadcast of Modi documentary - KTVZ

 The raids come after the Indian government said it used “emergency powers” to block the documentary from airing in the country, adding that both YouTube and Twitter complied with the order.

+The move polarized reaction in the world’s largest democracy.
+Critics decried it as an assault on press freedom, while Modi’s supporters rallied to his defense.

+A BBC spokesperson told CNN that the organization was “fully cooperating” with authorities.
+“We hope to have this situation resolved as soon as possible,” the spokesperson said.

-The two-part documentary “India: The Modi Question” criticized Modi, who was the chief minister of the western state of Gujarat in 2002 when riots broke out between the state’s majority Hindus and minority Muslims.
+The two-part documentary “India: The Modi Question” criticized the then-chief minister of the western state of Gujarat in 2002 when riots broke out between the state’s majority Hindus and minority Muslims.
+It was broadcast in the UK in January.

+More than 1,000 people, mostly Muslims, were killed in the violence and at least 220 more went missing, according to government figures.
+Almost 1,000 women were widowed, while more than 600 children were left orphaned, official figures showed.

+Modi and his ruling ruling Bharatiya Janata Party rose to power in India in 2014, riding on a wave of Hindu nationalism in the country of 1.3 billion, where nearly 80% of the population follow the faith.

 The-CNN-Wire